leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ### 3.1.
 Introduction

 [RFC8445] defines ICE candidate exchange as the process for ICE agents (Initiator and Responder) to exchange their candidate information required for ICE processing at the agents.
-For the purposes of this specification, the candidate exchange process corresponds to the [RFC3264] Offer/Answer protocol and the terminologies offerer and answerer correspond to the initiator and responder terminologies from [RFC8445] respectively.
+For the purposes of this specification, the candidate exchange process corresponds to the [RFC3264] Offer/Answer protocol and the terminologies "offerer" and "answerer" correspond to the initiator and responder roles from [RFC8445] respectively.

-Once the initiating agent has gathered, pruned and prioritized its set of candidates [RFC8445], the candidate exchange with the peer agent begins.
+Once the initiating agent has gathered, pruned, and prioritized its set of candidates [RFC8445], the candidate exchange with the peer agent begins.

 ### 3.2.
 Generic Procedures